Monica Conmee works in our education team. In this blog she explains why education is such an important part of CAFOD’s work.

 CAFOD is nothing without faith, our international partners and people.
 I am constantly amazed at the insights, ideas and sheer determination of people to build a more just and peaceful world.
 When given the chance to reflect and learn, these actions can combine to make a significant impact on our world and in our communities.
 Pope Francis’ address to young people earlier this year reminds us how much of a difference young people can make.

-Across the Catholic community of England and Wales, children have been getting involved with CAFOD throughout the year, from fishy fundraisers during Lent to help communities grow and sell fish to make a living, to holding our brothers and sisters across the world in daily prayer.
-Many schools, parishes and youth networks have taken part in the Power to be campaign, writing messages on sun rays to the World Bank calling for them to do more to support communities overseas with renewable energy.
+Across the Catholic community of England and Wales, children have been getting involved with CAFOD throughout the year, from giving things up and donating to CAFOD during Lent, to holding our brothers and sisters across the world in daily prayer.
+Many schools, parishes and youth networks have taken part in the Share the Journey campaign, walking in solidarity with people who are forced from their homes, and sending a strong message to world leaders that they need to do more to protect people on the move.
 Others have made personal commitments to living in ways that cause less harm to the planet.

 The belief that we are part of one precious, global family and that we all can play our part if we look outwards and understand each other is palpable.